gigafied/minion/readme.md

-### f0xy - Foxy JavaScript Inheritance
+### minion - Foxy JavaScript Inheritance

-The goal of f0xy is to provide easy-to-use inheritance and class support for JavaScript.
+The goal of minion is to provide easy-to-use inheritance and class support for JavaScript.

-f0xy enables you to easily create and extend custom classes and namespace your classes.
+minion enables you to easily create and extend custom classes and namespace your classes.

 Other Features: